 Batteries come in many shapes and sizes — and types.
-They can be made from various materials, and that combination of materials is what we call a battery’s chemistry.
-And batteries with a particular chemistry may also be constructed in different ways that affect their performance.
+They can be made from various materials, which determine the battery’s chemistry, and may also be constructed in different ways that affect their performance.

-Some chemistries allow the battery to be recharged; we’ll look at a few of those most suitable for typical 12 volt recreational vehicle (RV – motorhomes, campervans, caravans, 4WDs, camper trailers, etc.) usage.
+Some chemistries allow the battery to be recharged; we’ll look at a few of those most suitable for typical 12 volt recreational vehicle usage.

 A battery consists of one or more cells.
-The cell’s chemistry dictates its nominal voltage – the voltage that a charged cell will supply when lightly loaded.
 The cells are usually connected in series, their voltages adding to produce the overall battery voltage.

 For example, lead-acid batteries have a nominal cell voltage of 2.1 V, and six cells are connected in series to give a nominal battery voltage of 12.6 V. This is why lead-acid batteries are always a multiple of 2 volts – a 6 volt battery consists of three cells, a 12 volt battery has six cells, and a 24 volt battery has twelve cells.
 But you’ll never see a 1.5 V lead-acid battery, because each cell is 2 V and you can’t have three quarters of a cell.